adobe-type-tools/psautohint/doc/AC.md

    horizontal stem value is the larger of 86.25 and the largest value in the auxiliary H stem array.

-6. If flex is allowed add flex to the character.
+6. If flex is allowed add flex to the glyph.
 The current flex algorithm is very lax and flex can occur where you least expect it.
    Almost anything that conforms to page 72 of the black book is flexed.
    However, the last line on page 72 says the flex height must be 20 units